The Gallery Farm

 • Short-haul transport under SP Pastoral control

-• Solar, battery, water and MGT systems operating
+• Solar, battery, water and MGT systems in operation

 • Yard handling, weighing and scanning